bhardwajshivam15/Quirk-Chat/README.md

 - **Socket.IO:** For enabling real-time bidirectional communication between the client and server.
 - **MongoDB:** As the database for storing chat messages and user information.
 - **Express.js:** For handling routes and requests (if applicable).

-## Installation
-To run the Chat App on your local machine, follow these steps:
-1. Clone the repository: `git clone https://github.com/your-username/your-chat-app.git`
-2. Navigate to the project directory: `cd your-chat-app`
-3. Install the necessary dependencies: `npm install`
-4. Set up the required environment variables, such as database credentials or API keys (if applicable).
-5. Start the development server: `npm start`

 ## Usage
 Once the Chat App is set up, open your web browser and navigate to the application.
 You will be prompted to log in or register if you don't have an account.
 After logging in, you can: